muratk3n/thirdwave/en/README.md

 ---

-That's right... and if you ate less ziti, u cld run away from crowds faster.
+Yes... and if you ate less ziti, you cld run away from crowds faster, aint that right Cripsie?

 "Chris Christie ... issued a mea culpa last week after he was discharged from a COVID-19 hospitalization that included a week in the